swico/ebill-swp-api/README.md

 ## API definition

-See [Empfehlung für die Schnittstelle zwischen Netzwerkpartnern der SIX eBill und Softwareherstellern](https://github.com/swico/ebill-swp-api/blob/master/documents/SchnittstellenempfehlungSIXeBill-DRAFT-0.1.pdf) for the current draft recommendation.
+See [Empfehlung für die Schnittstelle zwischen Netzwerkpartnern der SIX eBill und Softwareherstellern](https://github.com/swico/ebill-swp-api/blob/master/documents/SchnittstellenempfehlungSIXeBill-DRAFT-0.1.pdf) for the current draft recommendation
+(only available in German).

 The API definition can be found as a Swagger YAML-file in folder `api` and viewed, for instance, with an online tool such as [swagger.io](https://editor.swagger.io).